PaddlePaddle/FastDeploy/poros/README.md

 make
 ```

-### 2. Build Distributing Package with setuptools(python3)
+### 2. Build Distributing Package with setuptools (Python3)

-After the libporos.so has been built, you can build the `.whl` package for python3:
+After the libporos.so has been built, you can build the `.whl` package for Python3:

 ```shell
 cd ../python